soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

 f: \mathbb{R}^m \rightarrow \mathbb{R}^n \quad \text{where} \quad m \gt n
 \]

-The above equation shows one special case of using the embedding map where we are converting the embedding from m-dimensional vector space to n-dimensional vector space where m is larger than n.
+The above equation shows one special case of using the embedding map where we are converting the embedding from $m$-dimensional vector space to $n$-dimensional vector space where $m$ is larger than $n$.

 ### 1.4.
 Different Types of Embeddings